 Dinner and Overnight stay at Homestay in Nako.

-We will start this day with a visit to the 1021-year-old Tabo Monastery, UNESCO World Heritage Site.
+We will start this day after breakfast from Nako and visit the 1021-year-old Tabo Monastery, UNESCO World Heritage Site.
 You can walk around this sacred site and gain a deeper understanding of Buddhism.
 Unlike other monasteries in Spiti Valley, the Tabo monastery is located at the bottom of the valley.
 You’ll be able to witness the difference in the structure of the current monasteries from that of the Tabo Monastery which is actually made of mud.

 We’ll reach Kaza before evening and check-in into our hotel.
 The rest of the day will be at leisure.
-You can go around the Kaza city, visit the Monastery, check out the local food.
+You can go around the Kaza city, visit the Monastery, check out the local food and the markets.

 We will begin this day with a drive to the renowned Key Monastery.
 Being remotely located atop a hill overlooking endless plains, the Key Monastery is an obvious choice for those seeking peace and calm.
 Close to 800 years old at its core, this monastery has a school and an in-construction library and museum that are going to house the books, paintings and manuscripts currently inside the Monastery.